kamaleshkamal0927/hackathon/README.md

 # MindEase - Mental Wellness Companion

 ## Brief Introduction
-MindEase is a mental wellness companion designed to help users manage stress, track health, and improve mindfulness.
-It offers features like real-time health monitoring, guided breathing exercises, reminders, and an interactive Zen Garden to promote relaxation.
+MindEase is a mental wellness app focused on stress management and mindfulness.
+It offers real-time health tracking, including heart rate and stress levels.
+Key features include guided breathing exercises, a Panic Button for emergencies, and a calming Zen Garden.
+The app aims to promote overall well-being with simple, interactive tools.
+It integrates seamlessly with wearable devices for personalized wellness insights.

 ## Workflow Diagram
 ![Workflow Diagram](path/to/workflow_diagram.png)